-Actinomycosis is usually caused by an anaerobic bacteria called Actinomyces israelii, which is a common organism found in the nose and throat.
+Actinomycosis is usually caused by bacterium called Actinomyces israelii .
+This is a common organism found in the nose and throat.
 It normally does not cause disease.

-Because of the bacteria's normal location in the nose and throat, actinomycosis most commonly appears in the face and neck.
-However, the infection can sometimes occur in the chest (pulmonary actinomycosis), abdomen, pelvis, or other areas of the body.
+Because of the bacteria's normal location in the nose and throat, actinomycosis most commonly affects the face and neck.
+The infection can sometimes occur in the chest ( pulmonary actinomycosis ), abdomen, pelvis, or other areas of the body.
 The infection is not contagious.
 This means it does not spread to other people.

-Once in the tissue, it forms an abscess, producing a hard, red to reddish-purple lump, often on the jaw, from which comes the condition's common name, "lumpy jaw."
+Once in the tissue, the bacteria cause an abscess, producing a hard, red to reddish-purple lump, often on the jaw, from which comes the condition's common name, "lumpy jaw."

 Eventually, the abscess breaks through the skin surface to produce a draining sinus tract.

 Symptoms may include any of the following:

 - Draining sores in the skin, especially on the chest wall from lung infection with actinomyces

 - Swelling or a hard, red to reddish-purple lump on the face or upper neck

 The health care provider will perform a physical exam and ask about your symptoms.